bensomers/scrap/README.markdown

 Scrap is a Rails Metal endpoint designed to expose various garbage and memory-related metrics about your app.
 It may be particularly useful in tracking down memory leaks.

-To use it, simply install the plugin.
+To use it, simply install the plugin and configure as Middleware in your application.rb ("config.middleware.use 'Scrap'").
 This will provide a new url, <code>/stats/scrap</code>, which will report a number of metrics about your app.

 For an example of the output, see [http://tachyonsix.com/scrap.htm](http://tachyonsix.com/scrap.htm)